 Step 7.
 Seal sign.

 To seal the sign, spray on a couple of coats of this sealant.
-It does a great job of sealing the DIY farmhouse sign for indoor use.
+It does a great job of sealing the pallet wood for indoor use.

 I’m kind of obsessed with how this DIY farmhouse sign with pallet wood and repurposed lug wrench turned out.
 I love it!!

 My favorite part is the grayish coloration of the reclaimed pallet wood.
 Every pallet is a different shape, size, and color.
 The one we used had a great color to it, don’t you think?

 And with these pictures, you’re getting a sneak peek at our new shiplap wall in our living room, which I CAN’T WAIT to tell you all about it.
 We finished the install last weekend.
 I’m seriously loving it and I know you will too.
 (UPDATE: check out the full tutorial for that shiplap accent wall here!)

 What word would you paint on your DIY farmhouse sign??